 In addition to practical and written work, pupils are supported to develop accurate mathematical vocabulary and strengthen mental mathematics skills.
 We keep a close eye on national developments in terms of curriculum and exam specification.

-This year 2018/19 we will be focussing on mathematical reasoning and will be aiming to have a reasoning element in all of our lessons.
+This year 2019/20 we will be focussing on mathematical reasoning and will be aiming to have a reasoning element in all of our lessons.
+We use the White Rose Maths resources to help assess and plan work for our pupils across all Key Stages.